 - 1. Test group number and test group title - Test group number and test group title are shown in the upper portion of each test group. - 2.
-Work and diagnosis procedure - Start to diagnose a problem using procedures indicated in enclosed test groups. - 3.
-Questions and results - Questions and required results are indicated in test group. - Action - Next action for each test group is indicated based on result of each guestion.
+Work and diagnosis procedure - Start to diagnose a problem using procedures indicated in enclosed test groups. - Questions and results - Questions and required results are indicated in test group. - Action - Next action for each test group is indicated based on result of each guestion.

-SYMBOL DESCRIPTION SYMBOL DESCRIPTION € ₽ Check after disconnecting the connector to be measured. (a) Procedure with Generic Scan Tool.
+ey to Symbols S Signifying Measurements or Procedu res INFOID:000000000725 SYMBOL DESCRIPTION SYMBOL DESCRIPTION € ₽ Check after disconnecting the connector to be measured. (a) Procedure with Generic Scan Tool.
 (GST, OBD-II scan tool) € Check after connecting the connector to be measured.
-NO TOOLS Procedure without CONSULT-II, CONSULT-III or GST Insert key into ignition switch.
+(NO.S) Procedure without CONSULT-II, CONSULT-III or GST Insert key into ignition switch.
 A/C OFF A/C switch is "OFF".
 Remove key from ignition switch.
 A/C ON A/C switch is "ON".
 Insert and remove key repeatedly.
 REC switch is "ON".
 Turn ignition switch to "OFF" position.
 REC switch is "OFF".
-(Ca) Turn ignition switch to "ACC" position.
+Turn ignition switch to "ACC" position.
 Fan switch is "ON".
 (At any position except for "OFF" position) Turn ignition switch to "ON" position.
 Fan switch is "OFF".
-C Turn ignition switch to "START" position.
+Turn ignition switch to "START" position.
 FUSE Apply fuse.
-C FF ACC Turn ignition switch from "OFF" to "ACC" position.
-[FUSE] Apply positive voltage from battery with fuse CACO ON Turn ignition switch from "ACC" to "ON" position.
+OFF ACC Turn ignition switch from "OFF" to "ACC" position.
+FUSE Apply positive voltage from battery with fuse (ACC) ON Turn ignition switch from "ACC" to "ON" position.
 BAT directly to components.
-(ACC) OFF Turn ignition switch from "ACC" to "OFF" position.
-1
+OFF.
+Turn ignition switch from "ACC" to "OFF" position.